Scientific Name: Cyriopagopus minax

 Common names: Thailand Black | Big Black | Thailand Big Black

-NOT FOR BEGINNERS.
+Not for beginners.
 The epitome of an Old World species… Cyriopagopus minax (previously Haplopelma) is extremely defensive, will turn aggressive and has no problem delivering a bite.
-When I first got in to this hobby, the “minax” was talked about like a distant legend.
+When I first got in to this hobby, the “minax” was talked about like a whispered legend.
 One of those species you might see in an advanced collection owned by very experienced hobbyists.
 The reason is simple, this tarantula simply takes no prisoners and should be kept by experienced keepers only.
 End of story.

 They can move extremely fast and are far more aggressive than any bird spider we’ve seen in person.
 Even Stromatopelma calceatum – Featherleg Baboon which is known to be one of the most defensive and aggressive species to keep, does not quite match the “minax” for bold aggression.
 If you are trying to nudge a Thailand Black Tarantula along with a tweezers, a chopstick or any device used to usher a taranula out of the way or in to a new enclosure, instead of bolting, moving skittishly or hunkering down, they will immediately flare in to a threat pose, try and grab the threat, try and face the threat or even attacking with a wide fanged bite instantly.
 Sure, not all specimens are this aggressive, but they can sure get there in a flash.